Click on the questions below to get your answer.

 Will I have to pay council tax?

 Accommodation occupied only by full-time students is exempt from Council Tax.
-Therefore, if you live in university halls, you will not get a council tax bill.
+Therefore, if you live in university halls or live off-campus with other full-time students, you will not get a council tax bill.

 Can I bring a car on campus?